 In one series of cases involving the same multi-million dollar estate, Mr. Rudolph tried a conservatorship action on behalf of the proposed conservatee, prosecuted an appeal from the trial court’s imposition of a conservatorship, and successfully tried a later action against the bank/trustee of the estate for breach of fiduciary duties.

 The firm's appellate practice includes prosecuting and defending civil appeals from judgements and appealable orders of trial courts, and prosecuting and defending petitions for extraordinary writs.

 Our firm has handled appeals dealing with such diverse issues as trial procedure, corporate governance, evidence, summary judgements, pleadings, fiduciary duties, sale of public property, real estate acquisitions and title issues; commercial landlord-tenant disputes, and family law issues.
-The firm obtained a rarely granted writ of supersedeas, which was granted by the Fourth District California Court of Appeal, Division Three (San Diego), in a case involving the preservation of the client's privilege against disclosure of information communicated during the client's prior relationship with another law firm.
+The firm obtained a rarely granted writ of supersedeas, which was granted by the Fourth District California Court of Appeal, Division One (San Diego), in a case involving the preservation of the client's privilege against disclosure of information communicated during the client's prior relationship with another law firm.

-As an integral part of the firm's appellate practice, we consult with other trial attorneys, both during and after trial, to assist in formulating strategies for making a proper record to enhance an ultimate appeal, and satisfying the procedural steps prerequisite to an appeal; and to evaluate the substantive merits of a prospective appeal.
+As an integral part of the firm's appellate practice, we consult with other trial attorneys, both during and after trial, to assist in formulating strategies for making a proper record to enhance an ultimate appeal and satisfying the procedural steps prerequisite to an appeal; and to evaluate the substantive merits of a prospective appeal.